adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/neural_networks_learning_and_evaluation.md

 x += v
 ```

 However, in practice people prefer to express the update to look as similar to vanilla SGD or to the previous momentum update as possible.
-This is possible to achieve by manipulating the update above with a variable transform `x_ahead = x + mu * v`, and then expressing the update in terms of `x_ahead` instead of `x`.
+This is possible to achieve by manipulating the update above with a variable transform $x\_ahead = x + mu \cdot v$, and then expressing the update in terms of $x\_ahead$ instead of $x$.
 That is, the parameter vector we are actually storing is always the ahead version.
-The equations in terms of `x_ahead` (but renaming it back to `x`) then become:
+The equations in terms of $x\_ahead$ (but renaming it back to $x$) then become:

 ```python
 v_prev = v # back this up